wp-plugins/fb-user-tweets/readme.txt

 Stable tag: trunk
 License: GPLv2

-FB User Tweets plugin uses the Twitter API to get tweets from a user's timeline cache them.
+FB User Tweets plugin uses the Twitter API to get tweets from a user's timeline and cache them.
 You can use a function or shortcode to print them.

 == Description ==
 FB Get Tweets plugin uses the Twitter API to get tweets from a user's timeline and display them on your WordPress site.
 You need to create a Twitter application and generate a user access token.